CLSherrod/clsherrod.github.io/_drafts/review/2008/2008-12-04-how-to-lose-friends.md

 So what is the lesson out of all this?
 <ul>
-<li> When people are upset don't "talk" via email.
+-  When people are upset don't "talk" via email.
 Upset people read emails and think they mean something entirely different from what the person wrote.
-I personally switch from email to phone after two tense emails, I think it should be one if it is especially bad.</li>
+I personally switch from email to phone after two tense emails, I think it should be one if it is especially bad.
-<li>Talking things through works much better.</li>
+- Talking things through works much better.
-<li>Threatening that you'll unleash an attack never seen before is immature.
+- Threatening that you'll unleash an attack never seen before is immature.
 Telling someone that they are barred from talking to you is immature.
-Let's be adults and talk things thru.</li>
+Let's be adults and talk things thru.
-<li>Blocking people that have nothing to do with a conflict just makes you look like the one at fault and is rude.</li>
+- Blocking people that have nothing to do with a conflict just makes you look like the one at fault and is rude.
-<li>Sending personal accounting details to someone not involved is an evasion of privacy and simply rude.
-(To my friend, I didn't read it and was shocked when I got it)</li>
+- Sending personal accounting details to someone not involved is an evasion of privacy and simply rude.
+(To my friend, I didn't read it and was shocked when I got it)
-<li>Don't get involved in other people's conflicts if you know any of them unless asked.
+- Don't get involved in other people's conflicts if you know any of them unless asked.
 People will think you are biased.
-Suggest a mediator instead which I did, no response yet.</li>
+Suggest a mediator instead which I did, no response yet.
-<li>Pick your fights.
-If you believe they will get extremely upset and start spreading rumors and it isn't worth pursing the matter then just drop it and move on.</li>
+- Pick your fights.
+If you believe they will get extremely upset and start spreading rumors and it isn't worth pursing the matter then just drop it and move on.
 </ul>
 <p>I believe all conflict can be eliminated if people will communication and all conflict is a lack of communication.

 On a side note that may or may not have anything to do with this particular case:</p>
 <ul>
-<li> Not transferring money because you owe the another person money is a form of money laundering.
+-  Not transferring money because you owe the another person money is a form of money laundering.
 I've seen people do this on a much much bigger scale and go to jail.
 Just pay what is owed and let the dollars fall where they be.
-Tax collectors don't like it either.</li>
+Tax collectors don't like it either.
-<li>Use affiliate links when doing business with partners at all times, no matter what.
-Claiming people are your sales and you didn't use an affiliate link is bad business.</li>
+- Use affiliate links when doing business with partners at all times, no matter what.
+Claiming people are your sales and you didn't use an affiliate link is bad business.
-<li>Refusing to send an accounting report for weeks doesn't help.</li>
+- Refusing to send an accounting report for weeks doesn't help.
 </ul>
 <p>Blocking people on twitter is almost worthless as you can to to their twitter feed on twitter.com/ and then their username.
 People can still put you in replies on twitter.
 It does remove people from being able to direct message you when you block them.